GBinion2020/Elastic-Detection-as-Code/Detections/APT29 - Cozy Bear/README.md

 - **Targets:** US Government, Fortune 500, SaaS providers
 - **Impact:** Long-term espionage via trusted software updates

+## Emulation & Detection Strategy

+We utilize **Atomic Red Team** to emulate the TTPs associated with the APT29 SolarWinds Supply Chain compromise (2020).
+While not an exact 1-to-1 replication, this simulation leverages the MITRE ATT&CK framework to model specific adversary behaviors.

+Each TTP listed below corresponds to a specific detection rule available in this directory.
+These detections are managed and deployed using Detection-as-Code (DaC) practices via GitHub Actions.

 ## ATT&CK Techniques Used

 | Phase | Technique |